-Mr. Harding has a strong background in operations and the development and execution of key strategies and operating practices, as well as a deep understanding of the telecommunications and networking markets.
-These attributes qualify him to serve as a director of Clearfield.
-In addition, Mr. Harding qualifies as an audit committee financial expert.
+Mr. Hayssen brings strong executive management and financial management experience to the Board, as well as experience earlier in his career as a director and audit committee chair of a publicly traded company, all of which qualify him to serve as a director of Clearfield.
+In addition, Mr. Hayssen qualifies as an audit committee financial expert.